-What Your CRM Should Be Doing in 2026 (That It Probably Isn't)
+What Your CRM Should Do in 2026 (It's Not Just a Database)

 The CRM Failure Rate Nobody Talks About

-Let's be honest.
+Let's be brutally honest here.
 A staggering 70% of CRM projects just don't deliver.
 The software isn't broken.
 The problem is how we use it.
 Most business owners set up a CRM, treat it like a fancy rolodex, and then get frustrated when it doesn't magically print money.

 A contact database is passive; it just sits there holding names and numbers.
 A true revenue system is active.
 It does things.
 In 2026, that distinction is everything.
 It's the difference between a digital dust-collector and a tool that delivers a 10x return.